 Hector’s dolphins are members of the family ‘delphinidae’ – there are about 32 species of dolphins found throughout the world.
 The Hector’s is the smallest oceanic dolphin with female adults only reaching about 1.2 to 1.4 metres long and weighing approx. 47 kilograms, while the males are slightly smaller and weigh about 10 kilograms less.
-By comparison the largest of all dolphins, the huge Orca or Killer Whale is many times larger, and the bottle nose dolphin grow to the length of a small family car.
+By comparison the largest of all dolphins, the huge Orca or Killer Whale, can grow up to ten metres long, and the bottle nose dolphin grow to the length of a small family car.

 Where are they found?

-The total population of Hector’s dolphins is somewhere between5,000 and 7,000.
-Around 900 dolphins make their home around Banks Peninsula and they often come into Akaroa and Lyttelton Harbours.
-These two places are, without doubt, the best places to view these beautiful dolphins, however Hector’s dolphins range right around the South Island with many being found off the South Island’s West Coast.
+The total population of Hector’s dolphins is somewhere between 5,000 and 7,000.
+Around 900 dolphins call Banks Peninsula their home and they often come into Akaroa and Lyttelton Harbour.
+These two places are, without doubt, the best places to view these beautiful dolphins.
+However, Hector’s Dolphins range right around the South Island with many being found off the South Island’s West Coast.

 What do they do all day?